A Breakdown of the Average Personal Injury Settlement Amounts

 This is difficult to say, partially because many personal injury cases are kept confidential.
 Once a settlement has been reached, it’s not necessarily on the books.

 But, according to some revenue reporting, the average amount for a personal settlement in 2013 was around $24,000.
-Most of the claims involved of automobile accidents.
+Most of the claims involved automobile accidents.

 However, you can’t automatically assume you’ll get $24,000.
 Instead, the process is a lot more complex than that.
 You could wind up getting a lot more, or a lot less depending on the circumstances of your personal injury.